drewdr16/test-assistant-repo/README.md

 4. Open the folder using VSCode.
 File> Open Folder> test-assistant-repo

-5. In VSCode explorer, find the "app" folder, then click the src folder.
+5. In VSCode Explorer, find the "app" folder, then click the src folder.
 Here you will see the App.js file which we will use to display a simple "Hello, World!" message.

 6. Paste this code:
     ```js